UrosHCS/nest-starter/README.md

 # NestJS starter app

+## Update 2022-09-01
+I am abandoning this project and NestJS in general.
+There are too many decorators, too much boilerplate code, slow startup, unnecessary OOP design patterns, too much magic.

+Angular is dreaded for a reason.
+The same reason(s) applies here.
+I'm gonna try fastify with knex, or the knex alternative: https://github.com/koskimas/kysely.
+The only thing that I'm missing in knex are model relations.

+Don't use Nest.
+I'm seriously.

+## Introduction

 This is a boilerplate NestJS app based on the opinions from the Nest documentation, plus some additional ones.
 The purpose of this repository is similar to the very useful [nestjs-realworld-example-app](https://github.com/lujakob/nestjs-realworld-example-app).

 This repository was inspired by the amazing [Laravel](https://laravel.com/) framework.
 Some features that are included in Laravel, are also implemented in this repository.
 Current features are: